salm4ry/wire-storm/README.md

     - [ ] messages in correct order
     - [x] between VMs
     - [ ] between physical machines
-- [ ] fix race between adding receivers and sending a message: make sure receivers get the most recent message if it was sent *before* they were accepted
+- [ ] *new design:* one thread per receiver
-    - [x] create dedicated broadcast thread
+    - [x] service each receiver in a separate threads (keeping track of thread state)
+    - [x] have a maximum number of threads
+    - [ ] keep receivers over the thread limit waiting for an available thread
+    - [ ] keep messages in the queue for a given "grace period" then remove them in order to avoid incorrect messages being sent
-    - [ ] allow for grace period between receipt of message from sender and broadcasting to receivers (account for late receivers)
+        - [ ] store a bitmask of fds with a given message has been sent to
+        - [ ] delete messages after the grace period has passed
+    - [ ] configurable options
+        - [ ] max number of threads
+        - [ ] grace period in seconds
 - [ ] performance analysis (`perf` etc.)
 - [x] Wire Storm Reloaded
     - [x] updated header parsing (checksum calculation + validation)